David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

 <h2 id="02"><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png">2.2 Securables</h2>
 <br>
+Securing your SQL Server is the goal of this course.
+Principals can be managed to limit who can access the server, Adding permissions to each user to determine WHAT they can do while they are logged in is key to a secure system.
+A **Securable** in SQL server is virtually everything.
+Knowing how to limit access to sensitive data and leveraging least privilege when assigning permissions is of the utmost importance when securing a SQL instance.
+The topic of securables is usually broken down into three categories, or scopes, for ease of use.

+Each securable includes a set of permissions relevant to scope and function.
+Permissions can be granted, denied, or revoked.
+Referencing the general permissions hierarchy as well as reviewing the built in Server roles and Database roles is good start to understanding what roles are necessary for most users.
+Considering least privilege each time you assign a role, and cross referencing permissions granted through each role is necessary.
+These images can help with that process, as well as the Permissions Poster produced by Microsoft.

+Most environments use the out of the box roles.
+Unfortunately many users have more permissions than they need because it is simpler to manage.
 <br>

 <h4><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/point1.png"><b>Activity: Test access through roles</b></h4>